alecmocatta/trait-object-deserialization/rfcs/0000-trait_object_deserialization.md

 ## Serializable closures

 Trait object deserialization also unblocks the de/serialization of closures.
-Multiple distributed computing efforts<sup>2</sup> have benefitted from de/serializable closures, though so far doing this has been unsound and critically unsafe.
+Multiple distributed computing efforts<sup>2</sup> have benefited from de/serializable closures, though so far doing this has been unsound and critically unsafe.

 See also ["Serializable Lambda expression"](https://github.com/rust-lang/rfcs/issues/1022).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 The approach taken in a [work-in-progress PR](https://github.com/rust-lang/rust/pull/66113) is to create essentially a global array with [appending linkage](https://llvm.org/docs/LangRef.html#linkage-appending) that stores structs comprising the [`type_id`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc/ty/struct.TyCtxt.html#method.type_id_hash) of the trait object and a pointer to the vtable, for all materialized vtables.
 Unfortunately appending linkage isn't really implemented by LLVM yet besides for a couple of special variables, so I've used the old-school approach of emitting static variables into an [orphan section](https://sourceware.org/binutils/docs/ld/Orphan-Sections.html).
-The start and end of this section can be reliably retreived by user programs with help from the linker.
+The start and end of this section can be reliably retrieved by user programs with help from the linker.

 This array increases the size of libraries by a small amount; for example build/x86_64-apple-darwin/stage2 by ~1.3MiB i.e. ~0.2%.
 Thanks to `--gc-sections` on Linux and `/OPT:REF` on Windows, it's removed entirely from binaries that don't use it on those platforms. macOS's `-dead_strip` works a little differently, and the best solution I've found adds 16 bytes per used vtable to the resulting binary.
 This increases the size of binaries by a small amount: hello world grows by 76 bytes i.e. ~0.03%.
 With a bit more work I think this could probably be made zero-cost similar to Linux and Windows.
 Android and iOS behave the same as Linux and macOS, and on other platforms this PR is a no-op.